MicrosoftDocs/windowsserverdocs/WindowsServerDocs/security/applocker/manage/administer-applocker/working-with-applocker-rules/Edit-AppLocker-Rules.md

 ms.topic: article
 ms.assetid: cca03e9e-7e50-4c09-9c00-0aa878fb782b
 ---
-# Edit AppLocker Rules
+# Edit applocker Rules
-This topic describes the steps to edit a publisher rule, path rule, and file hash rule in AppLocker in  Windows Server 2012  and Windows 8.
+This topic describes the steps to edit a publisher rule, path rule, and file hash rule in applocker in  Windows Server 2012  and Windows 8.

-For more information about these rule types, see [Understanding AppLocker Rule Condition Types]().
+For more information about these rule types, see [Understanding applocker Rule Condition Types]().

-You can perform this task by using the Group Policy Management Console for an AppLocker policy in a Group Policy Object \(GPO\) or by using the Local Security Policy snap\-in for an AppLocker policy on a local computer or in a security template.
-For information how to use these MMC snap\-ins to administer AppLocker, see [Using the MMC snap\-ins to administer AppLocker](#BKMK_Using_Snapins).
+You can perform this task by using the Group Policy Management Console for an applocker policy in a Group Policy Object \(GPO\) or by using the Local Security Policy snap\-in for an applocker policy on a local computer or in a security template.
+For information how to use these MMC snap\-ins to administer applocker, see [Using the MMC snap\-ins to administer applocker](#BKMK_Using_Snapins).

 ### <a name="BKMK_EditPubRule"></a>To edit a publisher rule

-1. In the console tree of the snap\-in, double\-click **Application Control Policies**, and then double\-click **AppLocker**.
+1. In the console tree of the snap\-in, double\-click **Application Control Policies**, and then double\-click **applocker**.

 2. Click the appropriate rule collection.